KentenRoth/100DaysOfCode/README.md

 Today I spent time making API calls to different APIs using axios.
 I wanted to get more practice in with axios, so I created a small project to make calls to different APIs.
 I used that to help me better understand axios and also to practice with reading documentation.
 I feel good after what I got done in axios.
 I am starting to feel more comfortable with starting up a project and getting things built out.
 I am not sure if I will do some more reading tonight or if I will give reading the night off.

 ---

+Day 34

+Today I spent a lot of time looking into why I could not check to see if my checkbox was checked or unchecked with React.
+I am not sure what I was doing wrong or what was happening, but I needed to take a break from it and walk away.
+In my mind, this is something that should be simple and what I had I thought would work with regular JS but is not working in React.
+I will do more reading and research to see what the deal is.
+I think my issues were coming from it not being in State.
+I had not created State in that component so I think maybe that is the issue in the end.
+I will mess with it later tonight or tomorrow.
+Once I get that figured out it 'should' be smooth sailing on my project.

+---